galactixx/stringwrap/README.md

     * An indication of whether the line ended due to a hard break or soft wrapping.
     * A flag indicating if the segment ends with a word that was split during wrapping.

+## 💡 **Why Grapheme Clusters Matter**

+Both `StringWrap` and `StringWrapSplit` use Unicode grapheme cluster parsing (via the `uniseg` library) rather than simple rune iteration.
+This is crucial for accurate width calculation with complex Unicode sequences:

+* **ZWJ Emojis:** Sequences like "👩‍💻" (woman technologist) contain multiple runes but display as a single character
+* **Combining Marks:** Characters like "é" (e + combining acute accent) must be treated as one unit
+* **Full-width Characters:** Asian characters and emojis that occupy two columns

+While this approach is slower than rune-based processing, it prevents incorrect wrapping that would occur with naive rune counting.
+For applications requiring precise visual alignment (terminals, editors, formatted output), this accuracy is essential.

 ## 🚀 **Getting Started**

 ```bash